 So for example, if the colors being played are the basic red, yellow, blue & green; the set up would be something like this:

 Negative – Yellow = -1 point

-Note: Balls that land outside of the pool are disqualified.
+Note: Balls that land outside of the pool is disqualified.
 Team members caught intentionally throwing balls out of the pool will have forfeited their win.
-Players may only score with balls they can grasp with their hand snd are not permitted to tuck balls in the swimming attire.
+Players may only score with balls they can grasp with their hand and are not permitted to tuck balls in the swimming attire.

 Rise over Run

-This is one of those pool party games that’s great for pool-side fun.
+This is one of those pool party games that are great for pool-side fun.
 It isn’t quite swimming fun but it’s a game of speed, teamwork and a little getting wet that everyone can enjoy.